fenhl/ootrstats/README.md

 And the following optional entry:

 * `bench`: If `false`, this worker is skipped when the `bench` subcommand is used.
 The default is `true`.
+* `minDisk`: The worker will not start rolling new seeds while the available disk space is less than this amount.
+Set to `"0 B"` to disable this check.
+The default is `"5 GiB"`.
+* `minDiskPercent`: The worker will not start rolling new seeds while the available disk space is less than this percentage of the total disk size.
+Set to `0` to disable this check.
+The default is `5`.
+* `minDiskMountPoints`: An array of file systems to check for `minDisk` and `minDiskPercent`.
+Defaults to `["C:\\"]` on Windows, `["/"]` on other platforms.

 Depending on the `kind`, there are additional entries: